zephyrproject-rtos/zephyr/doc/reference/kernel/other/ring_buffers.rst

 Concepts
 ********

-Any number of ring buffers can be defined.
+Any number of ring buffers can be defined (limited only by available RAM).
 Each ring buffer is referenced by its memory address.

 A ring buffer has the following key properties: